jameslwilson364/Challenge-4-Code-Quiz/README.md

 ## Credits

-Thanks to the folks at both MDN and W3.
-The walkthrough on math.floor, appending new values to an array, and converting arrays back into strings were particularly helpful.
+Thanks to the folks at both MDN, W3 and StackOverflow.
+The walkthroughs on JSON usage, localStorage and event listeners were particularly helpful.

 ## License